tasitlabs/tasit-sdk/packages/docs/docs/OtherFeatures.md

 #### Automatic scaffolding using the Tasit CLI

 Are you starting a project from scratch?
 Let the Tasit CLI scaffold out your project for you.
-More details on this [here](https://github.com/tasitlabs/tasit#automatic-scaffolding-using-the-tasit-cli).

 The Decentraland app generated using `tasit init --nft` ship with styled-but-customizable React Native components for using each feature of the dapp, leveraging the js middleware.

-This feature lives over in our `tasit` repo - [details here](https://github.com/tasitlabs/tasit#automatic-scaffolding-using-the-tasit-cli) - since it's tightly integrated with the React Native mobile dapp codebase.

 _This also makes the experience for new developers working on a mobile app with Tasit simpler, which also means more mobile dapps for end users._

 #### A library of native mobile dapp components

-This feature lives over in our `tasit` repo - [here](https://github.com/tasitlabs/tasit/tree/develop/shared) - since it's tightly integrated with the React Native mobile dapp codebase.

 ---